ws111994/Guide-to-Notion/docs/task3.md

 > :warning: only workspace admins can create or edit groups.

-> :note: In order to create a group in Notion, please follow the steps below.
+> :ledger: In order to create a group in Notion, please follow the steps below.

 **1.** Go to `Settings & Members` at the top of you left-hand sidebar.